-Article 8 of the European Convention on Human Rights (“ECHR”) states that everyone has the right to respect for their private and family life.
+Article 8 of the European Convention on Human Rights (“ECHR”) states that everyone has the right to respect for their private & family life.
 Public authorities can only interfere with this right where it is necessary in a democratic society in the interests of national security, public safety, for the prevention of disorder or crime, for the protection of health or morals, or for the protection of rights & freedoms of others.

 In Spain, individuals are entitled to be informed in advance of the existence of a personal data file or that data will be processed and the purpose and recipients of that information.
-In terms of video surveillance there must be a distinctive sign indicating the areas under surveillance and a written document confirming the other details i.e. the purpose of the data file, recipients etc.
+In terms of video surveillance there must be a distinctive sign indicating the areas under surveillance and a written document confirming other the details i.e. the purpose of the data file, recipients etc.

 In Lopez Ribalda v Spain the Grand Chamber of the European Court of Human Rights (“ECtHR”) had to decide if a Spanish employer’s decision to install covert video cameras to monitor suspected theft by a number of supermarket cashiers infringed their Article 8 privacy rights.